-Anonymous asked: what do you look like?
+Anonymous said: what do you look like?

 since i was old enough to furrow my brow and not read social cues my face gives the impression of perpetual crisis.

-Anonymous asked: who are you? did you live in the 19th century at all? what was your occupation back then, blacksmith i'm guessing? or perhaps a horserider for the post office or a bartender? i'm a graphic designer and i'm currently starting a "ghost series" of original photos with photos of historical 19th century people added to them to create the illusion of ghosts. so finding your blog today was perfect timing. cheers!
+Anonymous said: who are you? did you live in the 19th century at all? what was your occupation back then, blacksmith i'm guessing? or perhaps a horserider for the post office or a bartender? i'm a graphic designer and i'm currently starting a "ghost series" of original photos with photos of historical 19th century people added to them to create the illusion of ghosts. so finding your blog today was perfect timing. cheers!

 speaking purely from a statistics while indulging in a bit of counterfactual history, i spent the gilded age penniless, afraid of cities, of the future, of disease.

 I just wanted to let you all know how much I appreciate your following this blog after more than three years of posting.